 Boston Children’s Hospital, Neurosurgery Department, Boston, MA

-I had a wonderful, enriching experience, and I would like to thank the ’68 Center for Career Exploration for providing this opportunity this summer.
+I would like to thank the ’68 Center for Career Exploration for providing this experience this summer in the Tang Lab.